MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-L10-regression-wrapup.md

    summary_measure = "xx", # Slope or correlation
    number_repetitions = 1000) # Number of simulated samples for bootstrap distribution
 ```
-10. Report the bootstrap 90\% confidence interval in interval notation.
+9. Report the bootstrap 90\% confidence interval in interval notation.
 \vspace{0.5in}

-11. Interpret the 90\% confidence interval in context of the problem.
-\vspace{0.8in}

 #### Communicate the results and answer the research question {-}

-12. Based on the p-value, write a conclusion in context of the problem.

-\vspace{.8in}

-13. Using a significance level of 0.1, what decision would you make?
+10. Using a significance level of 0.1, what decision would you make?
 \vspace{0.2in}

-14. What type of error is possible?
+11. What type of error is possible?
 \vspace{0.3in}

-15. Interpret this error in context of the problem.
+12. Interpret this error in context of the problem.
 \vspace{0.8in}

-16. Write a paragraph summarizing the results of the study as if you are reporting these results in your local newspaper.  **Upload a copy of your paragraph to Gradescope for your group.**  Be sure to describe:
+13. Write a paragraph summarizing the results of the study as if you are reporting these results in your local newspaper.  **Upload a copy of your paragraph to Gradescope for your group.**  Be sure to describe:

-* Summary statistic
+* Summary statistic and interpretation

 * P-value and interpretation

+    * Statement about probability or proportion of samples

+    * Statistic (summary measure and value)

+    * Direction of the alternative

+    * Null hypothesis (in context)

 * Confidence interval and interpretation

+    * How confident you are (e.g., 90%, 95%, 98%, 99%)

+    * Parameter of interest

+    * Calculated interval

+    * Order of subtraction when comparing two groups

 * Conclusion (written to answer the research question)

+    * Amount of evidence

+    * Parameter of interest

+    * Direction of the alternative hypothesis

 * Scope of inference

+    * To what group of observational units do the results apply (target population or observational units similar to the sample)?

+    * What type of inference is appropriate (causal or non-causal)?

 \vspace{3in}

 \newpage